CypRiv/genal/README.md

 - Validate the `P` (p-value) column for proper values.
 - Check for no duplicated SNPs based on rsid.
 - Determine if the `BETA` (effect) column contains beta estimates or odds ratios, and log-transform odds ratios if necessary.
-- Create `SNP` column using a reference panel if CHR and POS columns are present.
+- Create `SNP` column (containing rsids) using a reference panel if CHR and POS columns are present.
 - Create `CHR` and/or `POS` column using a reference panel if `SNP` column is present.
 - Create `NEA` (non-effect allele) column using a reference panel if `EA` (effect allele) column is present.
 - Create the `SE` (standard-error) column if the `BETA` and `P` (p-value) columns are present.